gokhantaskan/gokhantaskan/README.md

 🌍 Based in Antalya, Turkiye
 💻 Experienced in web applications, blockchain technology, and UI/UX implementation
 🚀 Focusing on full-stack solutions with TypeScript
 🤖 Building AI-powered solutions for emerging tech challenges
+🧑🏻‍💻 Creating a website that helps gamers discover games compatible with their specific combination of gaming systems like PlayStation, Xbox, and PC.
+Learn more: https://godo-play.com

 ## Tech Stack